RichardValerosoUniverse/World-at-35/README.md

 2. Province of Davao Del Sur (Province of DDS)
 3. Valeroso City 1111 in Cubao
 4. Platinum
-5. Luxent in Scout Madriñan in QC
+5. Scout Madriñan in QC
 6. World MasterCard
 7. GitHub
 8. Fahrenheit Cafe in QC